ashleytowner/shadowdark-parser/README.md

 Usage: shadowdark-parser [options] [filename]

 Arguments:
   filename               The filename to parse.
-If set to - or left blank, will read from stdin (default: "-")
+If set to - or left blank, will
+                         read from stdin (default: "-")

 Options:
   -t, --template <file>  A handlebars template file -o, --output <file>    The file to output to
+  -n, --name-from-file   Use the name of the file as the name of the entity.
-  -h, --help             display help for command
+                         This option will do nothing if the file is stdin -h, --help             display help for command
 ```